github-pfeifer-syscon-de/picnic/README.md

 Developer info:
 <pre>
-with the option --nogl will display a legacy file manager view

 # if you need to regenerate the interface the following might be helpful:
 #       thumbnail1.xml can be create with dfeet by calling introspection.
 #	the generated code needs manual tuning e.g. add private message member and closing brace, remove path for imports